mikkohei13/accounts-docker/README.md

 	cp /tmp/certs/key.pem certs/dina-web.net.key
 	cp -R certs nginx-certs

-**TODO:** Update instructions regarding how certs are used, and where to put them.

 **B)** Set up separate proxy-docker

 This is needed if there are several modules running on same server (Docker host).
 See instructions on **proxy-docker** repository.